KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### §1.4 Whitespace

 Whitespace (' ', tabulator, carriage-return, line-break) is allowed anywhere outside strings to format the structure of an Audlang-expression.
-Occasionally, whitespace is required (see for example [AND](#41-logical-and)/[OR](#42-logical-or)).
+Occasionally, whitespace is required (see for example around [AND](#41-logical-and) / [OR](#42-logical-or)).

 ### §1.5 Comments